-ELCC 212-3 (3-0) 15 weeks Program Planning I
+ELCC 212-3 (BC=3) (3-0) 15 weeks Program Planning I

 Play theories and issues.
 Understanding the role of play in children's development, and the role of adults in guiding and providing play experiences.
 Planning for sensory play, art play, and appropriate infant/toddler developmental experiences.
-Note: These courses can be taken in any sequence.